A small study recently “found” that giving diabetic animals insulin fails to protect against inflammation.

 They don’t see insulin for what it is: A master control hormone.

-Dr. Cutler explains the REAL role of insulin in his new book The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease.
+In fact, to fully understand the scope of insulin’s influence on the human body, you must read The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease.

 “Conventional medicine takes the narrowest view on treating disease, which puts your overall health at risk.
 At the heart of this madness is how the medical world totally underestimates the value of insulin.
-To me, this is the biggest medical mistake EVER.”
+This is the biggest medical mistake EVER.”

 The flood of insulin that your body has to produce to process all that blood sugar is putting almost every organ system at risk.